Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Toric preliminaries

-In this section we show that there is an affine open set $\mcv_A \subset \secon{A}$ which is identified with the moduli space of full hypersurfaces in $\mcv_A$.
-We emphasize here that by moduli space, we mean toric hypersurfaces up to toric equivalence, not up to isomorphism.
-This toric moduli space $\mcv_A$ is an affine DM stack and is therefore much easier to control.
-We then show that the pullback $\hyp{A} \subset \laf{A}$ along the inclusion yields a universal toric hypersurface over $\mcv_A$.
-Finally, we prove that any toric degeneration $F_\eta : \mcx_\eta \to \C$ can by obtained by pulling back $\laf{A}$ along a map $\rho_\eta : \C \to \secon{A}$ where $0$ is sent to the compactifying divisor $\secon{A} - \mcv_A$.
-This gives meaning to the notion of $\secon{A}$ as a moduli for hypersurface degenerations.
-We note that many of the proofs involved in this subsection may be drastically simplified if we add assumptions such as $\mcx_Q$ being a smooth toric variety or even $\mcx_Q$ having trivial generic isotropy.
-However, in our context, it is necessary to apply the propositions to more general toric stacks, so we add as few conditions as possible.
+In this section we relate the moduli space of hypersurfaces defined by full sections in $\linsys{A}$ introduced in Definition \ref{defn:sections} to a dense open subset in $\secon{A}$.
+While this will be done with the standing assumption that $A$ is wall complete, we note that if this is not the case, one can replace $\mcx_Q$ by an \'etale cover $\mcx_{Q}^\prime$ to obtain a similar interpretation of $\secon{A}$.
+We emphasize here that by moduli space, we mean hypersurfaces in a toric stack up to toric equivalence, not up to isomorphism.
+This toric moduli space, which we will denote by $\mcv_A$, will be proven to be an affine DM stack and is therefore much easier to control.
+We then show that the pullback $\hyp{A} \subset \laf{A}$ along the inclusion yields a universal hypersurface over $\mcv_A$.
+Finally, we prove that any toric degeneration $F_\eta : \mcx_\eta \to \C$ obtained by a $\Lambda$-defining function $\eta$ can be realized by pulling back $\laf{A}$ along a map $\rho_\eta : \C \to \secon{A}$ where $0$ is sent to the compactifying divisor $\secon{A} - \mcv_A$.
+Restricting this to the universal hypersurface gives meaning to the notion of $\secon{A}$ as a moduli for hypersurface degenerations.